joakimtj/webapp-2024-eksamen/documentation/oppgave2/checklist.md

 - [x] 2.5 (frontend: lag grensesnittet for admin) -  Aktuelle regler må ivaretas
     - [x] Form for event and template creation
     - [x] Create event based on template
-    - [ ] Template override on set rules
     - [x] Set status of registrations tied to event.
 Between pending, decline, confirmed
     - [x] Delete button for registrations
-- [ ] 2.6 (backend: lag endepunkter for kravene som omhandler admin) - Aktuelle regler må ivaretas
+- [x] 2.6 (backend: lag endepunkter for kravene som omhandler admin) - Aktuelle regler må ivaretas
     * Well, there are a shitload of these endpoints so it should be mostly complete possibly
     - [x] Delete registrations on the backend
     - [x] On registration delete, delete all associated attendees (rollback if either side of transaction fails)
-    - [ ]
-- [ ] 2.7 (koble sammen frontend og backend for admin) - Aktuelle regler må ivaretas
+- [x] 2.7 (koble sammen frontend og backend for admin) - Aktuelle regler må ivaretas
-    - [ ] Like the frontend and backend are connected but all the features aren't built out soooo
+    * Like the frontend and backend are connected but all the features aren't built out soooo
 - [ ] 2.8 (lagdel KUN den delen som erkoblet til oppgave 2.6) - Aktuelle regler må ivaretas
 - [ ] 2.9 (implementer nødvendig logikk for å sikre at ETT av kravene under statistikk ivaretas)